-The main purpose of this type of artificial reefs is to protect a marine area from the effects of illegal towed gears, protecting marine resources, habitats or other legitimate activities.
+The main purpose of this type of artificial reefs is to act as dissuasion tool for fisheries (i.e. illegal trawling) and as protection tool for the marine resources, environment and other legitimate activities.

 This application is frequently employed to protect habitats of ecological interest or important for some life stages of some resources (e.g., Posidonia beds, maerl beds, coralligenous, biogenic reefs, reproduction and nursery areas, sensitive and essential fish habitats, etc.) from illegal trawling, dredging and bottom purse-seining that can damage both the habitat and its associated resources.
 The use of appropriately-designed artificial reefs may help control and reduce conflict between trawling and coastal, small-scale fisheries using set gears.